-Don’t assume all location activities are public.
+Do not assume all location activities are public.
 Location activities can be considered private, public, or both.
-Certain ceremonies are much more private than others; therefore, don’t assume that pictures of people attending every single type of event are OK to publish on the Internet.
-For instance, don’t publish pictures of people standing in line for confession.
-If in doubt, consult the person in charge of your parish or school.Before you publish pictures taken in a public setting, determine if you need to obtain permissions.
-You may publish pictures taken in a public setting, such as on a public street, in a public park, or in a public building that is open to everyone at any time, as long as you don’t focus on a particular person, because people have rights to their privacy.A school fiesta is likely to be considered a public event so that those in attendance probably do not have a reasonable expectation of privacy.
+Certain ceremonies are much more private than others; therefore, do not assume that images of people attending every single type of event may be published on the Internet or livestreamed without obtaining permission.
+For instance, do not livestream or publish images of people standing in line for confession.
+If in doubt, consult the person in charge of the location.Before livestreaming or publishing images taken in a public setting, determine if you need to obtain permissions.
+You may livestream and publish pictures taken in a public setting, such as on a public street, in a public park, or in a public building that is open to everyone at any time, as long as you do not focus on a particular person, because people have rights to their privacy.
+For example, a school fiesta, regular daily or Sunday Mass, is likely to be considered a public event so that those in attendance probably do not have a reasonable expectation of privacy.

-For additional information, see the Music Copyright and Guides to Licensing.Locations should also ask for and obtain permission in writing from the person(s) who made the video recording.
+For additional information, see the Music Copyright and Guides to Licensing.
+The University of Texas Libraries website has a thorough guide on how to obtain copyright permissions for a wide range of materials.Locations should also ask for and obtain permission in writing from the person(s) who made the video recording.
 They, too, have a copyright that must be respected.
-If the location decides to retain its own videographer to record the event, use the Video Production Agreement to determine who owns the rights.
+If the Location decides to retain its own videographer to record the event, use the Video Production Agreement to determine who owns the rights.

 If an event is being video recorded, make sure that a sign of reasonable size (minimum 8.5" x 11") is posted in a visible location, disclosing that videos may be published on the Internet; see the Disclosure Notice Sample.
-If a notice was not posted, do not publish video recordings that include people who are identifiable; they have a right of privacy and should give their permission before you post their faces on the Internet.
+If a notice was not posted, do not publish video recordings that include people who are identifiable; they have a right of privacy and should give their permission before their faces are posted on the Internet.